oliverhuckfeldt/mocksserver-ws-plugin/README.md

 }
 ```

-If you want to access the collector elsewhere in the program, for example in a middleware, you can do so via the ``Instance`` property of the plugin class.
+If you want to access the collector elsewhere in the program, for example in a middleware, you can do so via the ``instance`` property of the plugin class.
 The instance exposes the handlerCollector property.
-This code snippet shows how to send a POST-Message received by a middleware to a WebSocket handler registered at the relative path ``/foo``:
+This code snippet shows how to send a POST-Message received by a middleware to a WebSocket handler registered at the route ``/foo``:

 ```javascript
 // mocks/routes/<route-name>.js
 const { WebsocketPlugin } = require('mocksserver-ws-plugin')

 module.exports = [